1 accredited program. Compare programs, get details, and request info.

 Advanced life support skills, including CPR, AED use, and management of respiratory arrest, arrhythmias, acute coronary syndromes and stroke.
 In Tennessee, aspiring Advanced Cardiovascular Life Supports can choose from 1 accredited training program designed to prepare students for certification and career success in emergency medical services.

-Certification Requirements: To become a certified Advanced Cardiovascular Life Support in Tennessee, you must complete an accredited training program and pass the AHA (National Registry of Emergency Medical Technicians) cognitive and psychomotor exams.
-American Heart Association certification is recognized nationwide and demonstrates that you meet national standards for emergency medical care.
+Certification Requirements: To become a certified Advanced Cardiovascular Life Support in Tennessee, you must complete an accredited training program and pass the AHA cognitive and psychomotor exams.
+American Heart Association certification is recognized nationwide.

 Program Options: ACLS (AHA) programs in Tennessee are offered by community colleges, technical schools, fire departments, and private training organizations.
-Programs vary in schedule (full-time, part-time, evening, weekend), format (in-person, hybrid), and duration.
-Most programs include classroom instruction, hands-on skills labs, and clinical rotations to ensure comprehensive preparation.
+Programs vary in schedule, format, and duration, with classroom instruction, hands-on skills labs, and clinical rotations.

 Jefferson County EMS Training Center offers an ACLS course to equip healthcare providers with the skills needed for urgent cardiovascular care.
 The program emphasizes practical application through simulation-based training combined with didactic learning, enhancing both analytical and hands-on skills.
 Aimed at improving outcomes in cardiovascular emergencies, it prepares participants to handle complex cases effectively.

-Explore related first responder training programs available in Tennessee
+Explore other first responder training programs available in Tennessee.

 ACLS (AHA) training in Tennessee combines classroom instruction with hands-on practical experience.
 Programs cover advanced life support skills, including cpr, aed use, and management of respiratory arrest, arrhythmias, acute coronary syndromes and stroke.
 You'll learn through lectures, skills labs, and clinical rotations before taking the AHA certification exam.
 Most programs also include CPR certification and prepare you for immediate entry into the workforce upon graduation.